 This exquisite building features stained-glass windows, coloured stone, rare woods, exotic marbles, intricately carved ornaments, impressive fireplaces and luxurious furnishings.
 Mrs. Gresham herself painted the murals and ceilings.

-We were quite happy with the tour we took of the Palace and found it to be very interesting and informative.
-Guided tours run seven days a week at 12:30 and 3:30.
-The cost is only $10 of which $2 is donated to restoring the roof.
+We were quite happy with the tour we took of the palace and found it to be very interesting and informative.

 Sacred Heart Church

-This brilliantly white church was constructed in 1903 after the original structure, built in 1892, was destroyed by the Great Storm of 1900.
-It’s dominant architectural style is French Romanesque.
+This brilliant white church was constructed in 1903 after the original structure, built in 1892, was destroyed by the Great Storm of 1900.
+Its dominant architectural style is French Romanesque.

 The home is now a museum and is open for guided tours.
-Unfortunately, we didn’t get to take a tour because it was already closed when we got there (the last tour is at 4:00 pm).
+Unfortunately, we didn’t get to take a tour because it was already closed when we got there.

 Ashton Villa has an interesting connection to the American Civil War and played a significant role during the fall of the Confederacy.
 The home served as headquarters for the Confederate Army for the duration of the civil war, except for a brief period in the fall of 1862 when Galveston was surrendered to the Union Army.
 The Union Army then used Ashton Villa as their headquarters until Galveston was re-taken by the Confederates during the Battle of Galveston in January 1863.

 On June 19, 1865, Union General Gordon Granger and 2,000 federal troops arrived in Galveston to take possession of Texas and enforce the emancipation of its slaves.
 Granger read the contents of “General Order No. 3”, which declared all slaves to be free, while standing on the balcony of Ashton Villa.
 The significance of June 19th, now known as Juneteenth, is celebrated across many parts of Texas.